Periodic Newsletter of the Quaker Peace Centre

 Youth at Risk

 You may use your credit card to give to the work of the Quaker Peace Centre.
-Go to www.givenow.org and type Cape Town into the search field which will bring you to the Cape Town Quaker Peace Centre Committee.
+Go to www.cafonline.org and type Cape Town Quaker into the search field 'Keyword(s) or phrase' under 'Find a charity and donate' which will bring you to the Cape Town Quaker Peace Centre Committee.

 More about the Quaker Peace Centre